Governing Statutes of the Association for the Study of Language Acquisition

 Article 3.
 The existence of this association aims to:

 1) Promote the study of language acquisition and development, either in monolingual, bilingual or multilingual situations.
-It will be the association’s preferential attention to promote researches that allow a better understanding of the way in which the Spanish, Catalan, Galician and Basque languages are learned by children, as well as their subsequent development.
+With particular attention to the acquisition of Spanish, Basque, Catalan, and Galician languages.

 2) Study the relationships that language development has with other psychological, sociocultural, biological, and educational processes, as well as with the characteristics of the languages.